stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 14 (P3L1) - KWIC Exercise.md

 ### Enhancements Quiz

 _Assume that you have built the KWIC program, and it has been successfully released.
 Customers would like to see more enhancements.
-List at least three ways the tool could be improved._
+List at least three ways the tool could be improved_.

 1. Return results based on cached/collected data
 2. Add some way to get customer feedback because that is what matters most